-- (1) If the length of variable is less than that of expr, the value of expr is truncated from the right until it is the same length as variable; - (2) If the length of variable is greater than that of expr, the value of expr is extended to the right with blanks until it is the same length as variable.

-7.5.1.5 Interpretation of Intrinsic Assignments.
+- (1) If the length of variable is less than that of expr, the value of expr is truncated from the right until it is the same length as variable; - (2) If the length of variable is greater than that of expr, the value of expr is extended to the right with blanks until it is the same length as variable. - 7.5.1.5 Interpretation of Intrinsic Assignments.
 Execution of an intrinsic assignment causes, in effect, the evaluation of the expression expr and all expressions within variable (7.1.7), the possible conversion of expr to the type and type parameters of variable (Table 7.11), and the definition of variable with the resulting value.
 The execution of the assignment must appear as if the evaluation of all operations in expr and, if present, all operations in the subscripts or section subscripts of variable occurred before any portion of variable is defined by the assignment.
+The evaluation of expressions within variable must neither affect nor be affected by the evaluation of expr.